Skip To Main Content

 Email: ctrummert@bethelsd.org

-Q: How will BVA work for students with IEPs?
+Q: How does BVA work for students with IEPs?

-Q: Can BVA students attend school for extracurricular activities, music classes, and JROTC?
+Q: Can BVA students attend school for extracurricular activities, sports, music classes (band, orchestra, choir), and JROTC?

 A: Yes, a BVA student will be allowed to participate in these activities at their resident school as they are available.